picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 MySQL: A tool used for storing databases.

-Heroku: A tool used for Deploying the model.
+Heroku: A tool used to Deploy the model.

 ## 3. Project Architecture / Data Pipeline